๐Ÿ‡ณ๐Ÿ‡ฑ Want to learn Dutch? Fantastisch! Take the first step and find a Dutch language school

 ๐Ÿšฒ Biking

-Both Dutch and Swedes love to bike.
+Both the Dutch and the Swedes love to bike.
 However, we tend to have different biking routes and use different biking methods.

-As you read above, the Netherlands is a small country with a big population.
-This, of course, means that there is less space for bikers.
+Remember, the Netherlands is a small country with a big population.
+This, of course, means that there is less space for cyclists.

 READ MORE | 17 reasons why biking is king in the Netherlands

 The Dutch often bike on the same road as cars, in a space roughly one metre wide.
-Sure, there are fietspaden, but most of the time, you’re on the same road as cars.
+Sure, there are fietspaden, but often, you’re on the same road as cars.

 dutch-person-biking